anin2005/StudentTrackPro/README.md

-Certainly!
-Here's a README file template for the Student Management System project:

----

 # Student Management System

 The Student Management System is a desktop application developed in Python using Tkinter for the graphical interface and MySQL for database management.
 It provides functionalities for managing student records within educational institutions.